Help Protect Rhinos Through Water Filtration

 Partnering with zoos, other nonprofits like the International Rhino Foundation, the BBC and so much more, the World Rhino Day is an annual pledge drive with a goal of £2,500.00.
 For ways to donate to the International Rhino Foundation, check the World Rhino Day Facebook page, or check the hashtag #KeepTheFiveAlive.

-With great pleasure, we’re also happy to announce that thanks to your efforts, the newest member of the Aquasana family is Rosa the Rhino!
+With great pleasure, we’re also happy to announce that we were able to sponsor Rosa the Rhino for a full year!